CarlosGranadillo/msml-capstone-project-group8/README.md

 ## Important Considerations

 1. **Computational Resources**
    Below are the specifications of the compute resources used to execute this project's code:
+   GPU : `NVIDIA A100 40GB`.

    ![gpu_resources](images/compute.jpeg)

 2. **Hugging Face Access Token**
    The LLaMA2 model is gated on the Hugging Face hub.
 To download the required files for this model and execute the project, you will need appropriate access.
 This involves a two-step process:
    - Fill out the form on the LLaMA2 model card on Hugging Face.
    - Create an access token on the Hugging Face platform.
+   - Save the token in `get_hugging_face_token()` function in `cofig.py`.